Jatinsathe07/Shopplusplus-ecommerce-project/README.md

 ## Description

-A full-stack eCommerce application built with React and Node Js, express, mondgodb.
+A full-stack eCommerce application built with React and Node Js, express, mongodb.
 The project aims to provide users with a seamless online shopping experience, featuring a responsive and user-friendly interface, a wide range of products, and secure payment options and some other functionality..

 ## Features

 - User registration and authentication.
+- User reset password
 - Browse through a variety of products in different categories.
 - User update profile
 - Add products to the cart and manage cart items.